Time and task management involves everything you need to think about and do to prioritize, plan, start, and complete daily tasks.

 Persistence and Motivation

-Motivation and what motivates you is important to consider when thinking about starting and persisting to complete tasks.
+Motivation and what motivates you is important to consider when thinking about starting and persisting in order to complete tasks.
 Are you motivated by external factors like rewards or punishment?
-Do internal motivators – autonomy, purpose, mastery, or relationships – drive your engagement?
-It is important to know what drives you to complete tasks as you strive to achieve your goals in life.
+Do internal motivators - autonomy, purpose, mastery, or relationships - drive your engagement?
+It is important to know what drives you to complete tasks as you strive for to achieve your goals in life.

-Need Help in Improving these Executive Functions?
+Need Help Improving these Executive Functions?

-© 2010-2020, Monte W. Davenport, Ph.D.
+© 2010-2018, Monte W. Davenport, Ph.D.